MH17 Malaysia plane crash: What we know

 The flight tracker Planefinder shows how busy the airspace was in the 48 hours leading up to the disaster.

 According to Flight radar24, which also monitors live flight paths, the airlines that most frequently flew over Donetsk in the last week were: Aeroflot (86 flights), Singapore Airlines (75), Ukraine International Airlines (62), Lufthansa (56), and Malaysia Airlines (48).

-At the time of the MH17 crash on 17 July, a number of other flights were in the area.
+At the time of the MH17 crash on 17 July, there were three other commercial airliners flying in the vicinity.

 Selected flights over eastern Ukraine on the afternoon of 17 July

 What about the plane's black boxes?

 Pro-Russian separatists handed over the plane's "black box" flight recorders to Malaysian investigators, who in turn passed them on to Dutch authorities.